Loading NuWatt Energy...

 Federal Credits: Dead

 Section 25D (solar ITC) and Section 25C (heat pump credit) expired December 31, 2025. $0 available for homeowner cash or loan purchases.
-The only remaining federal option is Section 48E for third-party PPA/lease solar (must begin construction before July 4, 2026).
+The only remaining federal option is Section 48E for third-party PPA/lease solar — still active; July 4, 2026 was its begin-construction safe harbor (later starts: in service by Dec 31, 2027), not an expiry.

 | Program | Amount | Your Value | Applies To | Status |